Nota Schiller: Biography

-Schiller was born in 1937 and raised in Brooklyn, New York, where he attended the high school division of Yeshiva Rabbi Chaim Berlin.
+Schiller was born in 1937 and raised in Brooklyn, New York, where he attended Yeshiva Rabbi Chaim Berlin's high School.
 He graduated from Yeshivas Ner Yisroel in Baltimore.

-The 1960s and 1970s were a time of searching for meaning by Western-educated, college-age men and women.
-In 1972, Rabbis Noah Weinberg, Mendel Weinbach, Nota Schiller, and Yaakov Rosenberg founded Shma Yisrael Yeshiva to teach young Jewish men with little or no background in Jewish studies.
-After a few years, Weinberg left the yeshiva over a difference in philosophy and founded Aish HaTorah in 1974, whereas Rav Rosenberg left and founded Machon Shlomo in Har Nof.
-Shma Yisrael subsequently changed its name to Ohr Somayach, after the commentary on the Mishneh Torah written by Rabbi Meir Simcha of Dvinsk, the Ohr Somayach, in response to critics who contended that the name belonged to the entire Jewish people, not just one institution.
-Rabbi Schiller passed away in the early hours of the morning on March 8, 2025 at the age of 88.
-His funeral was held at Ohr Somayach the following evening; Rabbi Yitzchak Breitowitz and Rav Asher Weiss were among those who gave eulogies.
-Rabbi Schiller was buried at Har HaMenuchot late that night.
+In 1972, rabbis Noah Weinberg, Mendel Weinbach, Nota Schiller, and Yaakov Rosenberg founded Shma Yisrael Yeshiva to teach young Jewish men with little or no background in Jewish studies.
+After a few years, Weinberg left the yeshiva over a difference in philosophy and founded Aish HaTorah in 1974, whereas Rosenberg left and founded Machon Shlomo in Har Nof.
+Shma Yisrael subsequently changed its name to Ohr Somayach, after the commentary on the Mishneh Torah written by Meir Simcha of Dvinsk, the Ohr Somayach.
+Schiller on March 8, 2025 at the age of 88.

-Ohr Somayach International

-Schiller was the driving force behind the development of Ohr Somayach International, which had opened yeshivas and learning branches in the United States, Canada, United Kingdom, South Africa, and Australia.
-He founded the first international Ohr Somayach program in Yonkers, New York in 1977.
-The program became an independent spin-off in 1979 and relocated to Monsey.